Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Results

-Affinity Propagation gives the number of clusters ($K$) equal to 23, which is unreasonable.
-DBSCAN, Mean Shift and OPTICS give $K$=3, but they cannot provide rational and distinguishable clusters.
-Agglomerative Clustering, BIRCH, Gaussian Mixture Model, K-Means, Mini-Batch K-Means, and Spectral Clustering are algorithms that do not learn the $K$ from data.
-Hence, we use Elbow and Silhouette methods to find the optimal value of $K$ and use it as an input parameter in clustering algorithms.
+For algorithms that do not learn the $K$ from data, we use Elbow and Silhouette methods to find the optimal value of $K$ and use it as an input parameter in clustering algorithms.
 The Elbow method performs the K-Means clustering algorithm for different values of $K$.
 Then, it calculates the sum of squared distances (SSD) between data points and their cluster centroids each time.
-Fig.~\ref{fig4} demonstrates SSD values as a function of $K$.
-As shown, the curve starts to flatten out and form an elbow shape in $K$=2 (the red dashed line), chosen as the optimal number of clusters.
+Fig.~\ref{fig5} demonstrates SSD values as a function of $K$.
+As shown, the curve starts to flatten out and form an elbow shape in $K$=2, chosen as the optimal number of clusters.

-The average Silhouette width can evaluate clustering reliability and may be used to estimate $K$ value \citep{rousseeuw1987silhouettes}.
+Furthermore, the average Silhouette width can evaluate clustering reliability and may be used to estimate $K$ value \citep{rousseeuw1987silhouettes}.
 The Silhouette method computes a coefficient for different values of $K$ and uses it to determine the degree of separation between clusters.
 The coefficient becomes negative if the sample is assigned to the wrong cluster.
 Provided that the sample is far from neighboring clusters, the coefficient will be close to +1.
 If the sample is on or near the decision boundary between two neighboring clusters, the coefficient becomes 0.
-Fig.~\ref{fig5} represents the Silhouette plots for $K$=2, 3, 4, and 5.
+Fig.~\ref{fig6} presents the Silhouette plots for $K$=2, 3, 4, and 5.
 In this figure, the thickness of the plots represents the cluster size, and each red vertical dashed line belongs to an average Silhouette score. $K$=3, 4, and 5 are not appropriate due to clusters with lower-than-average Silhouette scores and wide fluctuations in the size of plots.
 Like the Elbow method, this method proposes $K$=2 as the proper number of clusters.
+Fig.~\ref{fig7} illustrates a matrix of scatter plots for Silhouette plots, where each row has been assigned to a specific $K$, and columns 1, 2, and 3 show the distribution of planetary radius versus planet’s mass, orbital period, and star’s mass, respectively.
+Like exclusive clustering algorithms where each data point belongs exclusively to one cluster \citep{1988acd..book.....J}, we aim to group planets into distinct non-overlapping clusters.
+On the one hand, if $K=2$ (see the first row in Fig.~\ref{fig7}), two clusters are almost well-separated in all three spaces, with only a few data points overlapping.
+On the other hand, when planets are divided into more than two clusters (see the second, third, and fourth rows in Fig.~\ref{fig7}), the members of the clusters become less distinguishable from each other.